-The oil is contained in 15 cargo tanks arranged in a 5 x 3 configuration as well as five pairs of wing tanks full of water ballast.
+The oil is contained in 15 cargo tanks arranged in a 5 x 3 configuration, as well as five pairs of wing tanks full of water ballast.
 There are two diesel tanks, two methanol tanks and two slop tanks.
 The methanol tanks are separated from the other compartments by coffer dams.

-The safety systems include a Saracom Thorn addressable programmable fire detection system as well as a number of fire extinguishing systems supplied by NK Fire Protection.
+The safety systems include a Saracom Thorn addressable programmable fire detection system as well as several fire extinguishing systems.
 These include both a foam/saltwater system for the cargo tank deck and a water mist/saltwater system for the machinery room.
 The lifesaving equipment comprises five 50-person, totally enclosed lifeboats with water break protection.

-The waste disposal system consists of an incinerator waste contractor and waste shredder crusher.
-The sewage plant has been supplied by Hamworthy KSE.
+The waste disposal system consists of an incinerator waste contractor and waste shredder crusher including a sewage plant.